-- 1. To turn on the tester, press the power button once. - 2.
+- 1. To turn the tester on, press the power button once. - 2.
 WAIT is displayed briefly followed by READY and a green backlight. - 3.
 Insert a new mouthpiece. - 4.
 Blow moderately and continuously into the mouthpiece.

 A tone sounds to indicate proper breath flow.